-Founded in 2013, Broadfork Permaculture is a worker-owned cooperative based on the values of local food, healthy ecosystems, and building community resilience.
+Broadfork Permaculture is a worker-owned business based on the values of growing local food, supporting healthy ecosystems, and building community resilience.
 Since 2013, we've worked with clients on projects large and small throughout Franklin, Hampshire, and Hampden Counties of Western Massachusetts.

-As our project manager, Ashley turns our designs into reality, merging art and permaculture in installation, natural building, and hardscape design.
+As our Operations Manager, Ashley turns our designs into reality, merging art and permaculture in installation, natural building, and hardscape design.
 Ashley also builds earthen "cob" ovens throughout the Pioneer Valley, including at Yestermorrow Design/Build School.
 For more information about his ovens, visit earthenovens.com or read about his work in Edible Pioneer Valley Magazine.

 Ashley is currently a homesteader in Montague Center, where he grows a large garden, tends his orchard, and co-parents two beautiful babies.